 4. Cooling and Storing the Pellets

-After pelletizing, the pellets need to be cooled to room temperature to prevent mold or deterioration during storage.
-If you need to store the pellets for a long period, ensure the temperature stays no more than 5°C above room temperature, and the moisture content remains between 12%-13%.
+After pelletizing, let the pellets cool to room temperature to prevent mold or spoilage during storage.
+To store pellets long-term, keep them at a temperature no more than 5°C above room temperature.
+Make sure the moisture content stays between 12% and 13%.

 Calculate Nutritional Needs Based on Actual Conditions